-Our product development costs will increase if we continue to experience delays in clinical testing or marketing approvals.
+In addition, many of the factors that cause, or lead to, the termination suspension of, or a delay in the commencement or completion of, clinical trials may also ultimately lead to the denial of regulatory approval of a product candidate.
 We do not know whether any of our preclinical studies or clinical trials will begin as planned, will need to be restructured or will be completed on schedule, or at all.
 Significant preclinical or clinical trial delays also could shorten any periods during which we may have the exclusive right to commercialize our product candidates or allow our competitors to bring products to market before we do, potentially impairing our ability to successfully commercialize our product candidates and harming our business and results of operations.

 In addition, the FDA's and other regulatory authorities' policies may change and additional government regulations may be enacted with respect to clinical trials.
 For instance, the regulatory landscape related to clinical trials in the European Union, or EU, recently evolved.
 The EU Clinical Trials Regulation, or CTR, which was adopted in April 2014 and repeals the EU Clinical Trials Directive, became applicable on January 31, 2022.
-While the Clinical Trials Directive required a separate clinical trial application, or CTA, to be submitted in each member state, to both the competent national health authority and an independent ethics committee, the CTR introduces a centralized process and only requires the submission of a single application to all member states concerned.
+While the EU Clinical Trials Directive required a separate clinical trial application, or CTA, to be submitted in each member state in which the clinical trial takes place, to both the competent national health authority and an independent ethics committee, the CTR introduces a centralized process and only requires the submission of a single application for multi-center trials.
 The CTR allows sponsors to make a single submission to both the competent authority and an ethics committee in each member state, leading to a single decision per member state.
 The assessment procedure of the CTA has been harmonized as well, including a joint assessment by all member states concerned, and a separate assessment by each member state with respect to specific requirements related to its own territory, including ethics rules.
 Each member state's decision is communicated to the sponsor via the centralized EU portal.
 Once the CTA is approved, clinical study development may proceed.
 The CTR foresees a three-year transition period.
 The extent to which ongoing and new clinical trials will be governed by the CTR varies.
-Clinical trials for which an application was submitted (i) prior to January 31, 2022 under the Clinical Trials Directive, or (ii) between January 31, 2022 and January 31, 2023 and for which the sponsor has opted for the application of the Clinical Trials Directive remain governed by said Directive until January 31, 2025.
+Clinical trials for which an application was submitted (i) prior to January 31, 2022 under the EU Clinical Trials Directive remain governed by said Directive until January 31, 2023 and for which the sponsor has opted for the application of the EU Clinical Trials Directive remain governed by said Directive until January 31, 2025.
 After this date, all clinical trials (including those which are ongoing) will become subject to the provisions of the CTR.
+Compliance with the CTR requirements b